Arsalan-1011/Arsalan_Shaikh_secureu/README.md

 This project helps in security.
 ### Output
-        Note: This output is sample of the code for showing similarity with assignment pdf output sample.But the main .py file in this repository has the exact code and out that have been ask for in Code Functionality.
-Specially in ports, in Code Functionality task required 1 to 250 ports and in sample of output there are only 5 ports.
+        Note: This output is sample of the code for showing similarity with assignment pdf output sample.But the main .py file in this repository has the exact code and out that have been ask for in Code Functionality.Specially in ports, in Code
+              Functionality task required 1 to 250 ports and in sample of output there are only 5 ports.

 ![alt text](https://github.com/Arsalan-1011/Arsalan_Shaikh_secureu/blob/master/Output.JPG)